maxcomuk/C-Projects/Casino Number Guessing Game/readme.md

 ```

 ## Step 2
-This function will be used to clear the console of any errors that might occur from the user typing, for example if we request a difficulty level we want the user to input a number but if he types in characters then that will cause errors to the input stream thanks to this function we can clear those errors and also remove any leftover whitespaces to use the next available line.
+This function will be used to clear the input stream of any errors that might occur from the user typing, for example if we request a difficulty level we want the user to input a number but if he types a bunch of characters then that will cause errors to the input stream thanks to this function we can clear those errors and also remove any leftover whitespaces to use the next available line.
 ```
 void clearInputStream()
 {